agbernard/ingest-demo/README.md

   * The worker will act on each content ID by attaching it to the URL and calling a GET on it.
 For example, if the supplier URL is `http://localhost:8081/content/movies`, then the worker for ID `1` will do a GET on `http://localhost:8081/content/movies/1` which should return the data for the movie with id `1`.
 The format of that data isn't important for the purposes of this demo - that would be something agreed upon by the supplier and distributor.
 * The DB used for the demo is [HSqlDb](http://hsqldb.org/), but don't worry about downloading it - maven will handle it (see Server 2 below).

+Here is a diagram of the proposed implementation:

 ![Design Pic](https://github.com/agbernard/ingest-demo/raw/master/ingest-demo-design.jpg)

 ---